-- Personal Contacts: This measures direct interaction among people living in different countries, using Telephone Traffic, Transfers (percent of GDP), International Tourism, Foreign Population (percent of total population), International letters (per capita)
+- Personal Contacts: This measures direct interaction among people living in different countries, using Telephone Traffic, Transfers (percent of GDP), International Tourism, Foreign Population (percent of the total population), International letters (per capita)

 - Information flows: includes the number of internet users, (per 1000 people), the share of households with a television set, and international newspapers traded (in percent of GDP).

 - Cultural Proximity: Cultural proximity is arguably the dimension of globalization most difficult to understand.
-Dreher (2006) suggests the number of English songs in national hit lists or movies shown in national cinemas that originated in Hollywood, number of McDonald’s Restaurants, number of Ikea shops, etc.
+Dreher (2006) suggests the number of English songs in national hit lists or movies shown in national cinemas that originated in Hollywood, the number of McDonald’s Restaurants, the number of Ikea shops, etc.